Human Resources Office

 Welcome to South Puget Sound Community College!

 The Human Resources Department is committed to working with the diverse South Puget Sound Community College community in identifying and responding to its changing needs.
-We will provide leadership and guidance in the development, implementation, and equitable administration of policies and procedures, to foster respect for others, pride in performance, and a positive work environment.
+We strive to provide leadership and guidance in the development, implementation, and equitable administration of college policies and procedures, to foster respect for others, pride in performance, and a positive work environment.
 We are now located in building 28 next to the Student Union Building.

 Human Resources Office Staff